-Applications are reviewed by a panel of SK Arts program staff focused on how your activity aligns with the purpose of this program.
+For a quick, resourceful turnaround, applications are reviewed by a panel of SK Arts program staff focused on how your activity aligns with the purpose of this program.

-- How does the proposed project contribute to your development as a professional artist or arts organization? - Do you have the ability to carry out the project? - Is this a time-sensitive need or unique opportunity? - Have you previously received funding or are an underserved applicant?
+- How does the proposed project contribute to your development as a professional artist or arts organization? - Do you have the ability to carry out the project? - Is this a time-sensitive need and unique opportunity? - Have you previously received funding or are an underserved applicant?